hofstee-hp/MicroWatt_on_Arty_A7-100T/README.md

 ```
 The output is build/microwatt_0/arty_a7-100-vivado/microwatt_0.bit.

-### Building the Linux kernel -- you can skip this step if you want to run the precompiled image and jump ahead to "Program Arty"
+### Building the Linux kernel -- you can skip this step if you want to run the precompiled buildroot elf image and jump ahead to "Program Arty"

 The linux build requires flex and bison
 ```
 $ sudo apt-get install -y flex
 $ sudo apt-get install -y bison
 ```
 Use buildroot to create a userspace.

 A small change is required to glibc in order to support the VMX/AltiVec-less Microwatt, as float128 support is mandatory and for this in GCC requires VSX/AltiVec.
-This change is included in Joel's buildroot fork, along with a defconfig:
+This change is included in a buildroot fork, along with a defconfig:

 ```
 $ cd ~